benmvp/slides/2018/frameworksummit/nav-react.md

 </div>

 NOTES:
-- 0/ Obviously start off with React & ES.next
+- 0/ Obviously start off with React & learn it well
+  * Can't emphasize this enough!
 - 1/ For tooling using Create React App
+  * Until you know what part of the infra you want to invest your time
-- 2/ For styling trying learning & using Emotion
+- 2/ For styling probably start of with CSS
+  * But then take a look at Emotion
 - 3/ Give new Reach Router a try
+  * Of course the Fetch API
 - 4/ Give React Final Form a try for sophisticated form handling
-- 5/ Use Jest + Enzyme for your unit testing
+- 5/ Use Jest + Enzyme (or `react-testing-library`) for your unit testing
+- 6/ Redux for app state management
-- 6/ For SSR rendering look into Next.js
+- 7/ For SSR rendering look into Next.js
   * (but use Gatsby for any sort of static site)
-- 7/ Redux for app state management
 - 8/ If you jump into GraphQL take a look at Apollo
 - **Cool thing:** Can tailor your stack to your team and existing codebase